kermitt2/grobid/doc/training/segmentation.md

-# Training Grobid's 'Segmentation' model
+# Annotation guidelines for the 'segmentation' model

 ## Introduction